tonygilkerson/yosemite2025/src/yosemite-fall-2025.md

 * See the [Weather Map](https://www.nps.gov/yose/planyourvisit/weathermap.htm)

+#### Yosemite Valley (As of Sep 17)

+* The Mist Trail from its junction with the John Muir Trail (above Vernal Fall footbridge) to the top of Vernal Fall will be closed to entry Mondays through Thursdays from 7 am to 3:30 pm June 30 through October 30 (dates and times subject to change).
+The trail will be open Fridays through Sundays and on holidays.
+The trail should normally be open from 3:30 pm to 7 am but it may occasionally remain closed overnight for safety reasons.
+The John Muir Trail is an alternate route to the top of Vernal Fall.
+The closure is due to trail work.
+* The John Muir Trail from Clark Point to its junction with the Panorama Trail near Nevada Fall will be under construction from September 10 through December 3, for trail repair.
+A detour is available for hikers that provides access from Happy Isles to the top of Nevada Fall.
+* Additionally, both sections of the Mist Trail may have intermittent delays up to six hours due to blasting on weekdays from September 29 through October 24.
+* The Merced River Canyon is clear.
+Some sections are dense with shrubs.
+* Water is available in Sunrise Creek.
+* The Panorama Trail is clear.
+See intermittent closures in the Glacier Point Road section.
+* Yosemite Creek, Lehamite Creek, and Snow Creek are all flowing.

-#### Tioga Road and Tuolumne Meadows (As of Sep 3)
+#### Tioga Road and Tuolumne Meadows (As of Sep 17)

 * Dingley Creek is dry.
 Delaney Creek is low flow but still running.
 Water is plentiful in Spiller, Return, and McCabe creeks.
-Water is still to be found in Cold Canyon.
+Water can be found in Cold Canyon.
-* Rafferty Creek is dry.
+* Rafferty Creek was dry but has some water in pools.
+Some feeder creeks also have water again.
-* The Grand Canyon of the Tuolumne is hot.
+* The Grand Canyon of the Tuolumne is mostly clear of fallen logs.
 Creeks can be crossed dry.
 Small flies are abundant in some sections.
 Be aware of rattlesnakes.
-Morrison Creek has a slow flow.
-The trail is clear of fallen logs.
+Morrison Creek is flowing.
-* No water available at Sunrise backpackers campground.
-Water is available in Sunrise Creek along the JMT.
+* No water available at Sunrise Backpackers Campground.
+Water available in Sunrise Creek along JMT.
+Mapped creeks are flowing on the route up to the Clouds Rest shoulder past the Sunrise Lakes junction.
 * The bridge southeast of Washburn Lake over the Merced River is out.
 An accessible crossing is 20 feet downstream.
-The crossing is 35 feet across and two feet at its deepest with a gentle current.
+The crossing is 35 feet across and 2 feet at its deepest with a gentle current.
 * PCT hikers are not eligible for side trips to Yosemite Valley without an additional permit.
-* The Tuolumne Meadows Visitor Center, Post Office, Grill, and Lodge are open.
-Tuolumne Meadows Backpackers Campground is open but will close this month.
+* The Tuolumne Meadows Store, Grill, and Post Office close on September 21.
+The Tuolumne Meadows Campground/Backpackers Campground closes on September 22.
+The visitor center closes on September 28.
+White Wolf Backpackers Campground is closed.
-* White Wolf Backpackers Campground is open with portable toilets.
-Carry in your own drinking water.
-* Yosemite Creek Campground has closed for the season so backpackers must start hiking from Tioga Road.
+* Yosemite Creek Campground has closed for the season so backpackers will have to start from the Tioga Road.

 ### Public Transportation